 While this might seem like a commonsense requirement, situations arise where it might make sense for someone to authorize another person to sign the policy.
-If the insurance company engages in conduct that appears to ratify the “informal agent’s” act of signing, beneficiaries can be severely disappointed.
+If the insurance company engages in conduct that appears to ratify the “informal agent’s” act of signing, beneficiaries can later be severely disappointed.
 In the Roi Thi Do case, an elderly Vietnamese man with poor English skills took out a life insurance policy.
 When the insured went to meet with his insurance agent, the policyholder brought his wife, daughter and grandson’s father.
 The man decided that he needed some time to consider his decision, so he did not sign the application during the meeting.

 The elderly man later had his grandson’s father sign the application on his behalf.
 Because the insured subsequently submitted to a paramedical exam and executed a consent form for blood and urine samples as part of the application process, the insured and his beneficiaries had no reason to suspect that having a family member sign the application would present a problem.

 Unfortunately, the insurance company denied the beneficiaries claim and rescinded (voided) the policy after the policyholder passed away.
 The court ruled in favor of the insurer because the insured had not personally signed the application or otherwise “consented in writing” to the policy and its terms as required by Florida Statute Section 627.404(5).